 Creating Fruit Fly Models

 The technology’s levels of power, simplicity, and precision have completely transformed the way researchers can study genetics in fruit fly populations.
-Barbash’s lab works on interspecific hybrids of Drosophila, for example, a cross between Drosophila melanogaster (the “lab rat” of flies) and its sibling species Drosophila simulans.
+Barbash’s lab works on interspecific hybrids of drosophila, for example, a cross between D. melanogaster (the “lab rat” of flies) and its sibling species D. simulans.
 The researchers are looking at genetic mutations to determine whether a hybrid species of fly will live.
 The goal is to understand how these genes work in each species.

 Han studies dendrite morphogenesis, the process in which nerve cells establish a complex network of branches, and dendrite degeneration, the process in which these nerve cell branches degrade.
 Both are important in preventing inflammation and keeping tissue stable, in both flies and humans.